prostetos/coursera-cleaning-data-course-project/README.md

+## README

 This repository contains all the files needed for the course project on getting and cleaning up data course of the Data Science Specialization on Coursera.

+### Simulation

+The steps that were followed for this simulation are listed below

-First, we donwload the zip.file using the if statement.
+* downloaded the zip.file using the if statement.

-Then, we load the txt.files that we need in R, using the fread command
+* loaded the txt.files that we need in R, using the fread command

-We create a vector which contains the columns names from the features.txt file, including subject and activity.
+* created a vector which contains the columns names from the features.txt file, including subject and activity.

-Then, we concatanate (cbind) the subject, activity and x_test (and x_train) in a new dataset, replacing the integer values of activity with the actual activities, as we see from the activity_labels.txt file.
+* concatanated (cbind) the subject, activity and x_test (and x_train) matrices in a new dataset, replacing the integer values of activity with the actual name activities, as we see from the activity_labels.txt file.

-We create the complete tidy data set by concatanate the x_test and x_train matrices.
+* created the complete tidy data set by concatanating the x_test and x_train matrices.

-Afterwards, we extract only the the measurements on the mean and standard deviation for each measurement, using a regular expression and then subsetting the complete tidy data set.
+* extracted only the the measurements on the mean and standard deviation for each measurement, using a regular expression and then subsetting the complete tidy dataset.

-Finally, we group by activity and subject in a second tidy data set, using the group_by command of the dplyr package.
+* grouped by activity and subject in a second tidy dataset, using the ddply command of the plyr package.